 However, there are a few medicines which have the potential to interact with Champix tablets:

-- Antidepressants: if you are currently taking any type of antidepressants, you should speak to your doctor before starting Champix.
+- Antidepressants: if you are currently taking any type of antidepressant, you should speak to your doctor before starting Champix.

 In some cases, the doses of certain medicines may need to be adjusted while taking Champix.
 Always consult your doctor before starting treatment to be sure — they will be able to advise you further.